 When you launch a virtual machine (VM) or bare metal instance based on an Oracle-provided image or custom image, a new boot volume for the instance is created in the same compartment.
 That boot volume is associated with that instance until you terminate the instance.
-When you terminate the instance, you can preserve the boot volume and its data, see Terminating an Instance.
+When you terminate the instance, you can preserve the boot volume and its data.
+For more information, see Terminating an Instance.
 This feature gives you more control and management options for your compute instance boot volumes, and enables:

 Troubleshooting and repair: If you think a boot volume issue is causing a compute instance problem, you can stop the instance and detach the boot volume.
 Then you can attach it to another instance as a data volume to troubleshoot it.
 After resolving the issue, you can then reattach it to the original instance or use it to launch a new instance.